galiprandi/react-tools/README.md

 - `debounceDelay`: The delay in milliseconds for the debounce.
 Default 1000.

 - `className`: A class name to apply to the input element.
 If a label is provided, the class name is applied to the label and input elements.

+- `transform`: The type of transformation to apply to the input value.
+Options include "toUpperCase", "toLowerCase", "capitalize", and "titleCase".

+- `transformFn`: A custom function to apply to the input value.
+This function takes a string as input and returns a string as output.
+If both transform and transformFn are provided, the transformFn function will take precedence.

 ## Contribution